kristoffer-tvera/autoexec/README.md

 Getting Started
 --------------

-After downloading your newly aquired autoexec file, you will want to place this in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
+After downloading your newly acquired autoexec file, you will want to place this in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`

 Why?